 What is Cuti Bersama in Indonesia

-The Cuti Bersama 2023 schedule will be released closer to each holiday and will be announced by the government.
+The Cuti Bersama 2024 schedule will be closer to each holiday and the government will make an announcement.

-Although the Indonesia government has put this in place, it is not mandatory for every company in Indonesia to implement this.
-The additional days of long leave will be consumed as “Annual Leave” as part of this initiative.
+Although the Indonesian government has put this in place, every company in Indonesia doesn’t need to implement this.
+The additional days of long leave will be “Annual Leave” as part of this initiative.

 How to Work in Indonesia